 With back to school comes back to faster dinner time.

-The pan seared pork loin was finished in the oven for 10 minutes to insure that it was completely cooked throughout, yet leaving the inside nice and moist.
+The pan-seared pork loin was finished in the oven for 10 minutes to ensure that it was thoroughly cooked throughout, yet leaving the inside nice and moist.

 Pork Tenderloin Pan Seared – It only takes minutes